barelyhuman/mudkip/docs/template-variables.md

 `%baseurl%`

-Example, if you build this with the `--baseurl="/mudkip/"` then the following would be the html output
+Example, if you build this with the `--baseurl="/mudkip/"` then for the following markdown the html output would be as shown below

 ```md
 - [Home](%baseurl%)